kirshipurbia/News-Summarization-and-Text-to-Speech-Application/README.md

-# How to deploy at Hugging face spaces
+# How to deploy on Hugging face space
 1.Create a free Hugging Face account:

 -->https://huggingface.co/join